 Have you ever dreamt of living and studying abroad?
 Have you ever wanted to get to know a different culture, make new friends and learn another language?
-If so, then our exchange programmes are exactly what you are looking for!
+If so, our exchange programmes are exactly what you are looking for!

 The University welcomes applications from exchange students.
-Before you apply, however, please check with your home institution to see whether CityU is one of its exchange partners.
+Before you apply, please check with your home institution to see whether CityU is one of its exchange partners.

 You will need to obtain a student visa to study at CityU unless you have the right of abode or the right to land in Hong Kong.
-Consult the websites of the Hong Kong Immigration Department and the CityU Mainland and External Affairs Office for relevant information.
+For details, please refer to the website of the Mainland and External Affairs Office (Click on ‘Incoming Exchange Students' -> 'Visa').

 CityU provides a campus environment and range of programmes designed to enhance students' physical and mental health.
 Visit the Student Development Services website to find out more.